geometrian/FlashBang/README.md

 ### Contribute / Contact / Credits

 FlashBang was developed primarily by Ian Mallett.
-Some translations have been supplied via the nice [Ackuna](http://ackuna.com/translate-/flashbang) community project.
+Some translations have been supplied via the nice [Ackuna](http://ackuna.com/translate-/flashbang) community project, and the logo is by user zularizal.
 FlashBang is both free and open-source software.
 The source can be found at:

 > [https://github.com/imallett/FlashBang](https://github.com/imallett/FlashBang)